St Peter's School, Lewiston, Class of 1910

 Click on the image to zoom.
 Click and drag your mouse over the image to move it left or right.
 Use the small navigation window to select the area you wish to zoom on.

 Purchase a reproduction of this item on VintageMaineImages.com.

-Note the large Stars-and-Stripes behind the graduating class; although children were taught exclusively in French (from Canadian textbooks) until the 1930s, there was a growing desire among parents to 'Americanize' their children to provide them with better life chances.
+Although children were taught exclusively in French -- from Canadian textbooks -- until the 1930s, there was a growing desire among parents to "Americanize" their children to provide them with better life chances.
+Note the large Stars and Stripes behind the graduates.